 Why Would I Want to Do This?

 A cookie is simply a small file that a web site places on your computer to store information.
-The process itself is totally benign and can even be helpful when cookies do useful things like store your shopping cart information between sessions, save you from the hassle of logging into a site every time you open and close your browser, and other helpful time savers.
-The ones that give cookies a bad name track users without their explicit knowledge and help advertisers (among others) build profiles of users.
-Many people want to limit the amount of information that is gathered about them and do so by limited the kind of cookies that their browser accepts and/or retains.
+The process itself is totally benign, and can even be helpful—cookies do useful things like store your shopping cart information between sessions, save you from the hassle of logging into a site every time you open and close your browser, and other helpful time savers.
+The ones that give cookies a bad name track users without their explicit knowledge and help advertisers (or other entities) build profiles of users.
+Many people want to limit the amount of information that is gathered about them, and do so by limiting the kind of cookies that their browser accepts and retains.

-Today we’re going to look at some quick ways to do this is Internet Explorer, Firefox, and Chrome using white lists.
-It’s much easier to specify which sites you want to accept cookies from than it is to perpetually accept/decline the hundreds of cookies your browser is bombarded with.
-For each browser we’re going to show you how to handle the task with built-in tools and then with extensions that enhance the experience—if any are available for the browser.
+Today, we’re going to look at some quick ways to do this is Internet Explorer, Firefox, and Chrome using whitelists.
+It’s much easier to specify which sites you want to accept cookies from than it is to perpetually accept and decline the hundreds of cookies your browser is bombarded with.

-Second, this is a rather aggressive approach to controlling cookies.
-We recommend it if you’re really serious about keeping your privacy on lock down and controlling what third-parties can track about your online behavior and/or as a really great exercise in seeing just how many times web sites attempt to load your computer down with cookies.
+As such, this is a rather aggressive approach to controlling cookies.
+We recommend it if you’re really serious about keeping your privacy on lock down and controlling what third-parties can track about your online behavior, or as a really great exercise in seeing just how many times web sites attempt to load your computer down with cookies.

 Controlling Cookies in Internet Explorer

 Internet Explorer has simple but serviceable cookie controls.
 There are two main areas we’re interested in: managing site status and toggling the cookie acceptance.
 First let’s look at how to whitelist a site.
-Click on Tools –> Internet Options –> Privacy –> Sites.
-Here you’ll find the Per Site Privacy Actions menu which allows you to white or black list web sites.
+Click on Tools [the gear icon in the corner on newer versions] > Internet Options > Privacy > Sites.
+Here you’ll find the Per Site Privacy Actions menu, which allows you to white or black list web sites.

-Manually entering every site you’d like to whitelist is a bit on the kludgy side so we’re going to semi-automate the process by toggling the cookie settings.
-Visit Tools –> Internet Options –> Privacy and under Settings click Advanced.
+Manually entering every site you’d like to whitelist is a bit on the kludgy side, so we’re going to semi-automate the process by toggling the cookie settings.
+Visit Tools [gear icon] > Internet Options > Privacy, and under Settings, click Advanced.

-Unfortunately in the realm of extensions, IE is a light weight and there aren’t any widely adopted cookie management extensions.
-If you’re a diehard IE user and unwilling to switch to Firefox or Chrome one available option is No More Cookies which allows you to bulk authorize/delete cookies in your IE cache.
-Compared to the native functionality it’s not a radical improvement, however.
+Unfortunately in the realm of extensions, IE is a lightweight, and there aren’t any widely adopted cookie management extensions.
+If you’re a die-hard IE user and unwilling to switch to Firefox or Chrome, one available option is No More Cookies, which allows you to bulk authorize and delete cookies in your IE cache.
+Compared to the native functionality, it’s not a radical improvement, but it’s mildly useful.

 Controlling Cookies in Firefox

-If you want to really dig in and get your hands dirty you can examine cookies on a cookie-by-cookie basis by click on the Show Cookies button found on the Privacy tab.
-There you can get detailed information about cookies and manually delete them.
-If you want to delve in even deeper, grab a copy of Cookies Manager+.
-It’s a super-charged version of the native Firefox cookie manager that includes cookie editing, import/export, and more.
-Firefox’s native tools are more than enough for most people but if you find yourself venturing down the path of cookie-hunting-ninja it’s good to have the proper tools.
+If you want to really dig in and get your hands dirty, you can examine cookies on a cookie-by-cookie basis by click on the Show Cookies button found on the Privacy tab.
+There, you can get detailed information about cookies and manually delete them.

 Controlling Cookies in Google Chrome